Browser does not support script.

-Commissioning - How we identify needs and plan services to meet them.
+Commissioning - Identifying local needs and planning services to meet them.

-Community Care - Support and services for vulnerable people who are older or disabled or who have a learning disability or mental ill-health.
-The aim is to enable you to live safely and independently in your own home and community for as long as you are able.
-Community care is also known as social services or adult social care.
+Community Care - Support and services for adults who need extra help to live safely and independently.This includes older people, people with a physical disability, learning disability or long-term illness, people with mental health problems, and carers.
+The aim is to enable you to live in your own home and community for as long as you are able.
+Also known as adult social care or social services.

 Day Services - Care and support provided at a centre or in the community.
 Care may include social activities, learning or re-learning skills, or personal care.
 Activities, outings and training can also take place using facilities in the community.